 Course unit title Mathematics

 Programme Bachelor International Finance

 Year of study 1st year

 Level of course unit (e.g. First, Bachelor's study

 first, second or third

 cycle)

 Course unit code BFa008

 Name of lecturer(s) Aivars Vembris

-Credit points 9 ECTS
+Credit points 6 CP

+Number of ECTS allocated 9 ECTS,

+Latvian credit points are multiplied by 1,5 to get ECTS 5

 Language of instruction English

 Type of course unit Compulsory

 (compulsory, optional)

 Semester when the course 1

 unit is delivered

 Mode of delivery Face-to-face.

 Aim of Course The aim of the course is to explore the main concepts of calculus, as a

 mathematical study of change, coupled with their applications in

 business and economics

-Preliminary knowledge Students are expected to possess solid knowledge and skills in
+Preliminary knowledge Students are expected to pessess solid knowledge and skills in

 (prerequisites and co- Students are expected to possess solid knowledge and skills in elementary algebra

 requisites)

 Course contents 1.Basic algebra review

 2.Limits and continuity

 3.Derivative

-4. Application of derivatives
+4.Application of derivatives

 5.Integral and techniques of integration

 6.Application of integrals

 7.Exponential and logarithmic functions

 8. Multivariate calculus

-Diama d learning a stinition 9.Differential equations. lam asluina in
+9.Differential equations.

-Planned learning activities Lectures, seminars, performance tests, in-class prob 0
+Planned learning activities Lectures, seminars, performance tests, in-class problem •

 and teaching methods class discussions, individual and group assignments.
+Final course

-Final course evaluation consists of 30% seminars and home works, 30% intermediate
+evaluation consists of 30% seminars and home works, 3 0% intermediate

 exam, 30% final exam, 10% attendance.
-50% interneurate
+Ctordent 1

 Teaching methods Student work

-reaching methous load
+load

 (1 CP = 40)

-hours of $(1 CI = 40)$
+hours of

-student work)
+Lastures student work)

 Lectures 20%

 Practical work and progress tests 20%

-Work at the library, independent studies 60%
+Work at the library, independent st udies 60%

-work at the notary, independent studies 0070
+Total 240

+hours

-Total 240 hours Learning outcomes of the course unit After the course students should be able to: Work with functions represented in a variety of ways: graphical, numerical, analytical, or verbal.
+Learning outcomes of the course unit After the course students should be able to:

+Work with functions represented in a variety of ways: graphical, numerical, analytical, or verbal.
 Understand the connections among these representations.
 1. Understand the meaning of the derivative in terms of a rate of change and local linear approximation and be able to use derivatives to solve a variety of problems.
 2. Understand the meaning of the definite integral both as a limit of Riemann sums and as the net accumulation of change and use integrals to solve a variety of problems.
 3. Understand the relationship between the derivative and the definite integral as expressed in both parts of the Fundamental Theorem of Calculus.
 4. Communicate mathematics both orally and in well-written sentences and be able to explain solutions to problems.
 5. Apply mathematical models to theoretical and real-life economic and business situations and problems.

-Assessment methods and Learning outcome 1-2 3-4 5-6 criteria The form of assessment Practical in-class works • • • • Home works • • • Intermediate exam • • • D ecommonded on required Final exam • • • Recommended or required reading Compulsory literature: 1.
+T • (

+Assessment methods and Learning outcome 1-2 3-4 5-6

+criteria The form of assessment

+Practical in-class works • • •

+Home works Intermediate exam • • •

+Final exam • • •

+Recommended or required •

+reading Compulsory literature: 1 1 1 1 1 1 /

 Raymond Barnett, Michael Ziegler, Karl Byleen (2018); Calculus for Business, Economics, Life Sciences and Social Sciences; International Edition, 14th Edition.
-Recommended literature: 1.
-Laurence Hoffmann, Gerald Bradley, David Sobecki, Michael Price (2012).
-Applied Calculus for Business, Economics, and the Social and Life Sciences, Expanded Edition, 11th Edition Recommended optional programme components To be agreed at the start of the cou irse
+Recommended literature: Laurence Hoffmann, Gerald Bradley, David Sobecki, Michael Price (2012).
+Applied Calculus for Business, Economics, and the Social and Life Sciences, Expanded Edition, 11th Edition

+Recommended optional programme components To be agreed at the start of the cou rse